 We kicked off Day 7 of our Philippines 10 Days Tour with a complimentary buffet breakfast at Current by Astoria Hotel.
 I was amazed at the quality spread which made the hotel pricing all worthwhile.
 Well, not to say that the hotel was expensive, though it was then double the price of what we’d paid for in Ilig Iligan.

-The photo below captures just one of the many plates of items that entered my stomach that day.
+The photo below captures just one of the many plates of items that entered my stomach that morning.
 LOL.

 Strolling to Willy’s Rock